are comments - no need to type them.

 The statistics tab shows information about the continuations in the most recent pattern search.
 For each of the 12 most common continuation, a bar indicates the frequency.
 The black/white parts of the bar indicate the number of times that black/white played in the pattern region immediately after the pattern was completed.
 The dark gray/light gray parts indicate the number of times that black/white played in the pattern region after a tenuki.

 The bar diagram shows the distribution of games in the current list in comparison to all games in the database, by date.
 The height of the bars indicate the proportion of games in current list versus games in complete database.
 The height of the bars does not contain absolute information, i.e. even if there are only very few games in the current list, the highest bar will have full height.
-Absolute information is printed above the bars (number of games in current list in this time period/number of games in complete database in this time period).

 In this tab, Kombilo prints out some information about its actions (timing of searches etc.).